 You may be concerned that the adult's actions are contravening the school's staff code of conduct.
-School Code of Conduct (Guidance for safer working practice for those working with children)
+Code of Conduct

 You may be aware of a situation the adult is involved in, outside of school, which suggests they may not be safe to work/volunteer with children and young people.